 On the other hand, while calculating the dilutive EPS, the denominator includes all possible conversions that can take place and increase the number of shares held by parties.
 Diluted EPS is always less than the basic EPS, as the denominator in the latter is higher.
 Companies with options, convertible bonds, etc., disclose both basic as well as diluted EPS in their financial disclosures.

 In case there is a large difference between basic and diluted EPS, investors should be aware of the possible increase in the number of shares outstanding in the future.

-Thank you for reading this guide to shares outstanding.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification.
-To prepare for the FMVA curriculum, these additional resources will be helpful:
+Thank you for reading CFI’s guide to Weighted Average Shares Outstanding.
+To prepare for the FMVA curriculum, these additional CFI resources will be helpful: